viamrobotics/docs/docs/services/slam/cartographer/_index.md

 {{% alert title="Info" color="info" %}}

 Cartographer may take several minutes to find your robot's position on the existing map.
-In the meantime, your robot will show up at the map's origin (i.e., (x,y) coordinates (0,0)).
+In the meantime, your robot will show up at the map's origin (`(x,y)` coordinates `(0,0)`).

 You may not want to move your robot until it has localized correctly.